 - Demonstrating personality and behavioral changes, including suspiciousness and delusions or compulsive, repetitive behavior like hand-wringing or tissue shredding.

 In the middle stage, the person living with Alzheimer’s can still participate in daily activities with assistance.
 It’s important to find out what the person can still do or find ways to simplify tasks.
 As the need for more intensive care increases, caregivers may want to consider respite care or an adult day center so they can have a temporary break from caregiving while the person living with Alzheimer’s continues to receive care in a safe environment.

 Learn more: 10 Signs of Alzheimer's Disease, Diagnosis, Diagnosed with Alzheimer's, Types of Dementia,

-Daily Care, Behaviors
+Daily Care, and Behaviors

 At this stage, individuals may:

-Lose awareness of recent experiences as well as of their surroundings
+- Lose awareness of recent experiences as well as of their surroundings.

-Have increasing difficulty communicating
+- Have difficulty communicating.

-Become vulnerable to infections, especially pneumonia
+- Become vulnerable to infections, especially pneumonia.

 Learn more: Late-Stage Care